What is the Difference Between Molasses and Treacle?

 While the two sugar products have many characteristics in common, treacle and molasses are subtly different and used in unique ways that put their individual properties to the best use.
 As treacle contains molasses but molasses cannot be substituted for treacle, it is easy to see where the confusion originates.

 Ragus has over 90 years’ experience manufacturing molasses and treacle.
-To learn more about how we manufacture our pure sugars and syrups today, watch this video.
 To find out how we can help you select the best pure sugar product for your needs, contact our customer services team on +44 (0)1753 575353 or firstname.lastname@example.org.
 For more sugar news and Ragus updates, follow Ragus on LinkedIn.